 - Roast the pumpkin skin side down in a baking pan for 40 minutes until the pumpkin is soft.

-- To make your puree, you will want to scoop out the cooked pumpkin and add it to a blender.
+- You will want to scoop out the cooked pumpkin and add it to a blender to make your puree.
 Add a little water so that your puree is very smooth.
 If the pumpkin puree is too thick, it will prevent these muffins from getting light and fluffy.

 If you are looking for more gluten free nut-free donut recipes, try these Gluten Free Jelly Donuts or these Gluten Free Peanut Butter Donuts.